Spicy Golden Salsa

-This Spicy Golden Salsa combines the sweetness of yellow cherry tomatoes with the spiciness of arbol chile peppers for a delicious salsa.
-It’s a play on my
+This beautiful yellow cherry tomato salsa combines the sweetness of yellow cherry tomatoes with the spiciness of árbol chile peppers for a salsa that’s delicious on just about everything.
+It’s a sweet spin on my Tangy Tomatillo Salsa with Chile de Arbol and Vinegar, which I love on Tacos de Barbacoa.

-Most of us have heard of golden milk, but have you heard of golden salsa?
+Most of us have heard of golden milk, but have you heard of salsa amarilla, or golden salsa?
 I’m always experimenting with new salsas.
 Oftentimes, my best ideas come when I have guests coming over, or when I have an abundance of a particular vegetable or fruit . . . or when something is on the verge of going bad.
-This particular salsa was inspired by my harvest of gold cherry tomatoes.
-Hope you like it as much as I do!
+This particular salsa was inspired by my harvest of yellow cherry tomatoes.
+Don’t worry though, because you can make this with any variety of cherry or grape tomatoes that you can find.

 WHY I LOVE THIS RECIPE

-Long shelf life: the vinegar in this salsa helps preserve and give it a long shelf life.
-Mine can last over four weeks in the fridge!
+- Long shelf life: The vinegar in this salsa helps preserve and give it a long shelf life.
+Mine has lasted over a month in the fridge!

 INGREDIENTS

-- White distilled vinegar: adds a tangy acidic flavor and enhances the flavors of the other ingredients.
-It also helps preserve the salsa.
+- White distilled vinegar: Vinegar adds a tangy acidic flavor and enhances the flavors of the other ingredients.
+It also helps preserve the salsa for well over a month, when refrigerated.

-- Salt: Enhances and balances the flavors, bringing out the natural taste of the ingredients.
-My salt of choice when cooking is always Diamond Crystal Kosher Salt, which is less salty than other kosher or sea salts, so be sure to adjust as you cook if using a different salt.
+- Salt: My salt of choice when cooking is always Diamond Crystal Kosher Salt, which is less salty than other kosher or sea salts, so be sure to adjust as you cook if using a different salt.

 TOOLS, SUPPLIES, AND EQUIPMENT